jackyzy823/rajiko/README.md

 What's new:
 ----------
++ version 0.3.6.1

+  update manifest key for Firefox for Android

 + version 0.3.6

    major improvement on Firefox for Android

 + version 0.3.5